 Usually, teenagers binge drink in social settings rather than alone, says Kim Dennis, a psychiatrist and medical director of Timberline Knolls, a residential treatment center for women and teen girls.
 About 200,000 teens in the United States land in the emergency room each year because of binge drinking.

 Although parents might be tempted to downplay a teen “having too much,” they should take binge drinking seriously and set clear boundaries, explains Dennis.
 Instructions like, “It’s OK to have a beer or two at a party, but don’t get crazy,” will only confuse high school teens.

 “In my opinion, there’s no such thing as responsible teenage drinking,” Dennis says.
 “To talk about responsible drinking in the context of social settings with teenagers is premature.”
 She adds, however, that it is helpful to talk to your teen at this point about what responsible drinking might look like “once you get older and do start drinking and it’s legal to drink.”

-A sudden decrease in grades and activities can also be a sign.
-“Maybe they always liked working out, but now they don’t like it any more,” he says.
+- not participating in activities that they used to (“Maybe they always liked working out, but now they don’t like it any more,” Woods says.)

 If you suspect your teen of binge drinking, first talk directly to the child about it, says Dennis.
 “You want to be objective, and you definitely don’t want to be shaming.”

 Instead, talk about what you’ve observed, what it causes you to think or worry about, and how you feel.
 You’d say, “Sally, I saw you come home last night and your eyes were glazed over.
 It makes me wonder if you were drinking or using other substances.
 And I feel very concerned or worried that you might be hurting yourself.
 Or you might set yourself up to be hurt very badly.
 Can we talk about what’s going on?”